chaypaterson/libffwd-cancer-integrator/README.md

 cancer integrator
 =================

-Simulates first passage times in multi-stage clonal expansion models of Moolgavkar-Vernon-Knudsen type.
-This project should eventually allow us to define a birth-death-mutation process on an arbitrary directed graph (representing mutations), and generate both Gillespie algorithm simulations and fast direct integration of the characteristics.
+Simulates first passage times and survival curves in multi-stage clonal expansion models of Moolgavkar-Vernon-Knudsen type.
+This project allows us to define a birth-death-mutation process on an arbitrary directed graph (representing mutations), and generate survival curves using both Gillespie algorithm simulations and fast direct integration of the characteristics.

 Sources: